Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Their car crashed and burst into flames.
 - **Burst through** - To break through something
     - Crowds burst through the barriers and run onto the pitch.

+## Catastrophe

+- A terrible event
+    - The black sea is facing an ecological catastrophe as a result of pollution.

 ## Cease ⭐